 ♡ Is your job as an organizer what you thought it would be?

-RS: It is absolutely never lost on me how lucky I am to have the trust of our clients.
+RS: As a professional organizer, it is absolutely never lost on me how lucky I am to have the trust of our clients in their storage solutions.
 What we do is extremely personal.
-We are in every drawer, looking behind every door and under every sink.
+We are in every pull out drawer, open shelving, pantry door, looking behind every door and under every sink.
 So unless you’re super on top of your shit, we’re gonna see everything.
 Even the stuff you didn’t want us to!